Skip to main content

 Fear the Spotlight was developed by Cozy Game Pals.

-Fear the Spotlight has received overwhelmingly positive reviews from players.
-Most players liked this game for its story but disliked it for its grinding.
+Fear the Spotlight has received mostly positive reviews from players and mostly positive reviews from critics.
+Most players liked Fear the Spotlight for its story but disliked it for its music.

 Fear the Spotlight is a single player game.